philpackmohr/git-paper/git.md

 ![Benevolent Dictator model](images/benevolent-dictator.svg)

-A model that seems appropriate for very bigger teams (it used by the Linux kernel developers - Linus Torvalds is the benevolent dictator).
+A model that seems appropriate for very big teams (it used by the Linux kernel developers - Linus Torvalds is the benevolent dictator).
 Like in the integration manager model, every developer has his own public repository additionally to his private one and the blessed public one.
 Pull requests are not sent to the "dictator" but to his "lieutenants".
 They filter the pull requests that do not fit to the requirements and rules and are able to pass pull requests from multiple developers as one pull request.
 It is possible that the lieutenants have sub-lieutenants and they could have sub-sub-lieutenants and so on.

 # Technical background

 A personal Git repository is nothing more then a directory that contains a subdirectory named ".git" and content of the working copy.
 This subdirectory contains all the data of the repository.
 If you delete this ".git" subdirectory, your whole repository is gone with that.

+## Plumbing and porcelain

+While Git was created, the data model was created first and after that the tooling to manipulate this data model was created.
+In fact, the very first commits of Git itself were handcrafted by its creator.
+Because of this history and preferences of the creator, Git has many very low level commands to manipulate the data model.
+E.g. `git update-index` can be understood as a low level version of `git add`.
+They can be used to mess up a repository, repair a messed up repository or just to look at internals of a repository.

+The low level commands are called "plumbing commands" while the high level commands that are used most time (and in the examples of this document) are called "porcelain".
+It can be said that the plumbing commands came first to implement the tool and that the porcelain came later to make the tool user friendly.

+## Data storage and object concept

+### Revision history

-One could imagine that Git (or every VCS) stores the revision history this way:
+One could imagine that Git (or every VCS) stores only differences in the revision history:

 ![Delta storage in VCS](images/delta-storage.svg)

 The whole content of a file is stored only at the beginning, when the file is added to the VCS.
-After that, only differences are stored.
+After that, only changes to them are stored.
 To get the file content of a specific revision, all patches between file creation and the specified revision have to applied.
 This algorithm is much too slow!
-Instead, Git sores always the whole content of changed files and generate differences on demand:
+Instead, Git stores always the whole content of changed files and generate differences on demand:

 ![Snapshot storage in VCS](images/snapshot-storage.svg)

-If a file is not changed in a particular revision, the revision contains only a pointer to the file in an earlier revision.
-Git goes one step further and addresses files only by their content - so any two (or more) files that have the same content are stored only once in the repository - no matter whether redundancy is in the working copy, through revisions or both.
+If a file is not changed in a particular revision, the revision contains only a pointer to the file that was added in an earlier revision.
+Git goes one step further and addresses files only by their content - so any two (or more) files that have the same content are stored only once in the repository.

+### Objects

 All the repository data consists of "objects" and pointers.
 An object is just a bunch of compressed binary data addressed by the SHA1 hash sum of its compressed content.
 There are four different types of objects (as mentioned in the [Git User Manual](https://www.kernel.org/pub/software/scm/git/docs/user-manual.html#the-object-database)):